 According to the Specialty Coffee Retail Price Index (SCRPI), retail prices for specialty coffee have risen between 4.8% and 18.4% since the middle of 2014.
 At the same time, the New York C price has fallen a staggering 41.1%.

 Let’s consider the impact of these pricing discrepancies in concrete terms for a coffee producer.
-In 1976, a producer would have to sell roughly 56 bags of coffee to buy a Toyota truck.
+In 1976, a producer would have to sell roughly 56 bags of green coffee to buy a Toyota truck.
 In 2017, using the same math, a farmer had to sell at least 1,450 bags at the same amount for the same truck, according to a presentation at Anacafé’s 2017 Congreso.

 Retail and commodity cumulative percentage price changes since June, 2014.
 Credit: Transparent Trade Coffee